ming1in/ming1in/README.md

 🏹 I am currently...

-- 🏥 interning at Wellsheet, a healthtech startup working to reduce physician burnout and improving patient care
 - 🌱 attending Stevens Institute of Technology as a senior computer science student
 - 📚 learning about ML and software architecture